Paul N. Banks: Career

 At the Newberry, he published on conservation topics and developed leaflets to help beginning conservators find resources and training.
-His paper at the 1969 meeting of the American Institute for Conservation of Historic and Artistic Works (AIC), was the first time a paper was given at the AIC on book conservation.
-He served as President of the AIC from 1978–80, the first president to be a professional book conservator.
+His paper at the 1969 Annual Meeting of the American Institute for Conservation of Historic and Artistic Works (AIC) was the first paper on book conservation ever given at the conference.
+He served as President of the AIC from 1978–80 and was the first president to be a professional book conservator.